 There are methods for cleaning up footskate.
-Kovar et al. assume that constraints that identify whether heel or toe of which foot is planted in which frame (but not where it is planted) are available [208].
+Kovar et al. assume that constraints that identify whether heel or toe of which foot is planted in which frame (but not where it is planted) are available [204].
+One can sometimes, but not always, infer such constraints from data automatically and accurately []; such methods can fail when data is noisy, or when the motion involves skidding or sliding.
 Kovar et al. then: choose positions for each planted point, determine ankle poses to meet these constraints; adjust the root position and orientation so that the legs can meet the resulting ankles; compute legs that join the root and the ankle mainly by adjusting angles, but occasionally by adjusting leg lengths slightly; and then smooth the adjustment over multiple frames.
 The method is effective and successful.
+One could reasonably speculate that success at cleaning up footskate is a cue to footplant constraints, suggesting simultaneous estimation of a cleaned up motion and footplant constraints.
+As far as we are aware, there is currently no attempt in the literature to do this.